Prep Time 5'PT5M

 However, when you think about it, there’s really no reason at all why pasta can’t be part of a delectable dessert.

 Pasta is made using just a few simple ingredients: flour, and eggs, if you eat them.
 Or flour, water and oil if you don’t.
-All of these ingredients are equally at home in sweet and savory dishes, as - it turns out - is the resulting pasta.
+All of these ingredients are equally at home in sweet and savoury dishes, as - it turns out - is the resulting pasta.

 So, load up your spaghetti with sweetness!
 You’re about to discover a whole new world.